If You Want More, Make Room: How to Get Unstuck in Life

 If you want more, make room.

-That sentence landed quietly—and then it rearranged everything.
+That sentence landed quietly, then rearranged everything.

 When we feel stuck, our instinct is to push harder.
 Do more.
 Hold tighter.
 Figure it out.
 But being stuck isn’t always about lack of effort—it’s often about lack of space.